yue-t99/UnitTest_PSD_AS1/README.md

 ## 1.1 Code Analysis
 First part is to analyse and understand code snippets.
 In the file **CodeSnippets.cs** there are two seperate independet functions provided .
-Please look at the code an reason about it.
-You should formulate a the general idea what the function is doing and when it should be used.
-Generally this should be ~50 words.
-Additionally you should explain the code with comments.
+Formulate a the general idea what the function is doing and when it should be used and explain the code with comments.
+The comments can be found at **CodeSnippets.cs**.

-Try to formulate the comments as short and concicse as you see fit.
-While rough comments can be enough, you may find yourself wanting more steps for analysis.
-In this case fine grained comments maybe the way to go.

 ## 1.2 Write UnitTests
-In file **WriteTestsHere.cs** are 12 empty UnitTests.
-Please complete these Unittests so the written code is tested.
-You are not allowed to modify the signatures !
+In file **WriteTestsHere.cs** are 12 UnitTests based on functions in **CodeSnippets.cs**.
-Also provide comments on what you want to test and why.
+Also comments on what should be tested and why is represented in **WriteTestsHere.cs**.

 ## 1.3.
 Programming
-Turning the task around, you goal is now to provide functions based on the given Unittests in the file **ToBeWritten.cs**.
-Again you are not allowed to modify the given signatures.
+Turning the task around, the goal is now to finish functions based on the given Unittests in the file **ToBeWritten.cs**
-However you are allowed to add new classes, methods and functions.
-Use a step by step approach to pass on test after another.
-Also look at the comments provided (also in SimpleShop.cs).

 ## Grading
-Grading will include readablity, comments, code quality and test coverage.
-For Questions use the moodle forum and the extra FAQ that will be provided.
+Grading will be taken based on readablity, comments, code quality and test coverage.